lorenja8/feedbackSummary/README.md

     - Enable health checks to monitor application availability

 ## Conclusion
 I have managed to deploy a full-stack somewhat functional app, and although the development was longer then expected, and the app still lacks functionalities, this project served its primary focus - to provide a learning platform for a variety of technologies.
-Should the app ever be used in practice, there are many additional functionalities, I can think of (e.g. profile edit page, other types of questions, better overall design to enable a more flexible usecase selection...).
+Should the app ever be used in practice, there are many additional functionalities, I can think of (e.g. profile edit page, better sentiment analysis, other types of questions, improved UI, better overall design to enable a more flexible usecase selection...).
 I believe, that the POC works, and further development would necessitate a thorougher requirement analysis.
 Nevertheless, I am happy with the result, and may come back to the project in the future.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/e20551cd-56fc-41a6-989e-97ff2a37e0b0" width="500">